The import process of an Icelandic horse (and costs).

 Extra costs with transport of a horse from the airports to their future home:

 Truck transport from the airport to the future home of the horse vary of course a lot depending on the distance.
-The exporter can usually help finding a commercial horse transport, if you ask them to, and often there is a truck ready at the airport to pick up several Icelandic horses landing on that flight and drive them to their future homes.
+The exporter can usually arrange for or help finding a commercial horse transport, if you ask them to, and there is always truck ready at the airport to pick up several Icelandic horses landing on that flight and drive them to their future homes.
 So, often several Icelandic horses (owned by several new owners) being exported can share a transport taking them towards their new homes.

-Europe: Ingo Müller´s company transports horses all over Europe in connection with the export flights.
+Europe: Ingo Müller´s company transports horses all over mainland Europe, and Scandinavia, in connection with the export flights.

 UK: John Parker’s company transports horses to the British isles.